The Website Owner’s Guide to Email Marketing

 Types of sequences may include series of emails targeted at reactivating disengaged subscribers, encouraging them to attend a local event, or following up on a recent purchase.

-And it works; after one year of using automation, thirty-two percent of businesses reported increased revenue.
+And it works; after one year of using automation, 32% of businesses reported increased revenue.

 3. Slam That Spam